Sheriff: Dog named Donald Trump wasn’t killed over politics

 A Minnesota sheriff says a dog named Donald Trump wasn’t shot and killed over a political rivalry, despite false claims circulating on social media that have spurred “violent threats” against some county residents.

+“Facts have been misrepresented on social media sites,” Sheriff Shawn Haken’s office said in a statement about the dog’s death.
+“Unfortunately, people are now posting multiple threats of violence towards citizens in the area and justifying the threats based on these inaccurate posts on social media.”

-The dog’s owner, Randal Thom, is an avid supporter of the president and has been featured in dozens of news stories for frequenting his rallies.
-Some social media users claimed a neighbor, who they believed to be a Democrat, intentionally killed Thom’s dog.
+The dog’s owner, 59-year-old Randal Thom of Lakefield, is an avid supporter of the president who has attended 46 of his rallies.
+Trump signed Thom’s photo of the dog at one of the rallies.
+The Alaskan Malamute was born in 2016, the same year Trump was elected, inspiring the name.

+Some social media users claimed a neighbor, who they believed to be a Democrat, intentionally killed Thom’s dog because of the namesake.
+Thom said he’s “heartbroken” over Donald Trump’s death but did not think politics motivated the dog’s shooting.

+“We have had some words back and forth about political stuff, whether he actually did it out of spite or not, I won’t subscribe to that totally,” Thom said of the neighbor he believes shot the dog.
+Thom found the dog late Sunday night after demonstrating at Democratic Sen. Amy Klobuchar’s presidential launch event in Minneapolis.

 Neighbors have lodged 14 complaints about Thom’s dogs running loose, killing animals and attacking a person, according to the sheriff.
 Thom was convicted on a petty misdemeanor of “dogs and cats at large” in 2015, according to Minnesota court records.
-He could not immediately be reached for comment.
+Thom said he owns seven other dogs and installed fencing around his land last year to keep the dogs from leaving the property.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.